Laser Therapy Frequently Asked Questions

 How long until I see results from laser therapy?

 It depends on the conditions.
-In many cases, inflammation is reduced within 12-24 hours.
+In many cases inflammation is reduced within 12-24 h.
 Most chronic conditions show noticeable improvement after 3 to 6 sessions.

 What is the ROI for a veterinary laser?